Absence of contagion changes whole Greek game

 "Greece is not capable of derailing the euro zone recovery nor is there a real risk of contagion to the periphery," reckons Wouter Sturkenboom, strategist at the $272 billion asset manager Russell Investments.

-Most scenarios sketched by banks and fund managers still centre on some progress in talks or some protracted limbo involving some limited Greek default within the zone.
+Most scenarios sketched by banks and fund managers still center on some progress in talks or some protracted limbo involving some limited Greek default within the zone.

 But even though exit is now a real risk, the gloomiest forecasts look mild compared to the chaos of three years ago.